Buddenbrooks

-Buddenbrooks (Note: Although the novel is usually referred to as 'Buddenbrooks' in English, the proper translation from the German would be The Buddenbrooks.
-This is because the original title is a family name which, in German, are not preceded by an article (e.g. in German one would say 'Smiths' where in English the equivalent would be 'The Smiths').) (/de/) is a 1901 novel by Thomas Mann, chronicling the decline of a wealthy north German merchant family over the course of four generations, incidentally portraying the manner of life and mores of the Hanseatic bourgeoisie in the years from 1835 to 1877.
+Buddenbrooks or The Buddenbrooks (Note: Although the first two English translations are titled Buddenbrooks, the third is titled The Buddenbrooks.
+The third translation states that it is "the first to have the correct English title, The Buddenbrooks.
+In German, it is usual to refer to a family without the definite article ... when the article is expected in English".
+Mann, Thomas (2026).
+The Buddenbrooks, translated by Mike Mitchell, "Note on the Translation", p. xxiii.) (/de/) is a 1901 novel by Thomas Mann, chronicling the decline of a wealthy north German merchant family over the course of four generations, incidentally portraying the manner of life and mores of the Hanseatic bourgeoisie in the years from 1835 to 1877.
 Mann drew deeply from the history of his own family, the Mann family of Lübeck, and their milieu.

 It was Mann's first novel, published when he was twenty-six years old.
-With the publication of the second edition in 1903, Buddenbrooks became a major literary success.
+With the publication of the second edition in 1903, Buddenbrooks became a literary success.
 Its English translation by Helen Tracy Lowe-Porter was published in 1924.
 The work led to a Nobel Prize in Literature for Mann in 1929; although the Nobel award generally recognises an author's body of work, the Swedish Academy's citation for Mann identified "his great novel Buddenbrooks" as the principal reason for his prize.
-In 1993, a new English translation by John E. Woods was published.
-In 2023, Damion Searls published a translation of "A Day in the Life of Hanno Buddenbrook", which he explained "was originally part 11, chapters 2 and 3, of Mann's first novel, Buddenbrooks, but he considered it something of an independent work....
-The title is provided by me".
-A third English translation of Buddenbrooks is reportedly in the works.